 Florida’s sinkholes are all over the news: a new sinkhole opened up in Seffner, Fla., the same town where a sinkhole swallowed a man just days ago.
-This is the third (reported) sinkhole in the Florida town in a month.
-So let’s take a little time to answer a few questions, like what are sinkholes, how do they form, and how dangerous they really are.
+This is the third (reported) sinkhole in the Florida town in a month, but in many other places in the world there are major hazards related to sinkholes.
+Here we will discuss what they are, how they form, and what dangers they pose.

 What is a sinkhole